Dapansutrile: Neurodegenerative diseases

 Multiple sclerosis (MS) is a neurodegenerative disease characterized by the immune system deteriorating myelin.
-Myelin damage leads to the disruption of neuronal signaling, and dysregulrated inflammatory levels.
-Dapansutrile was used in the Experimental Autoimmune Encephalomyelitis (EAE) mouse model to understand its possible underlying effects for MS. It was found that mice fed with the dapansutrile diet protected the mice from demyelination in the spinal cord as well as decreased their levels of interleukins IL-1β and IL-18.
+Myelin damage leads to the disruption of neuronal signaling, and dysregulated inflammatory levels.
+Dapansutrile was used in an experimental autoimmune encephalomyelitis (EAE) mouse model to understand its possible underlying effects for MS. It was found that mice fed with the dapansutrile diet protected the mice from demyelination in the spinal cord as well as decreased their levels of interleukins IL-1β and IL-18.
 Currently, it is unclear whether the drug could inhibit microglial reactivity, but currently it has no known benefits to aid in the prevention of dementia and cognitive function.